navysealtf9k/Exploratory-Data-Analysis/Hw03/hwo03.md

 library(grid)
 ```

 In this exploration of the gapminder dataset I try to carry out the tasks asked of us in class.
-Of the many listed, here are the 4 I chose to do
+Of the many listed, here are the five I chose to do:

 Get the maximum and minimum of GDP per capita for all continents.
 -----------------------------------------------------------------